Fastdruid/ReCDTV/Connectors/CN9.md

  LRCK = "H" CH1
  LRCK = "L" CH2
 ### 16 BCLK - Pin 19 on A570
- Digital Audio Data using I²S
+ 24 bit Digital Audio Data Bit Clock using I²S
  Feeds into LC7883M D/A Converter pin 5
  Bit CLK
 ### 17 MUTE (N/C) - Pin 19 A570 (CDMUTE)
   Mute Audio...
 Not used on the CDTV but is connected on the A570 where its from the drive.
-  I had presumed this to be a signal from the CDTV to the drive *TO* mute audio but now I believe it to be the other way round, a signal that audio has been muted.
+  This is a signal that audio has been muted, or rather automatically sets muted when audio is not playing.

 ### 19 INAC
  Indicator LED.